• Skip to primary navigation

 I feel I must thank the Scottish from the bottom of my heart for creating this perfect cookie.

-Shortbread cookies are always a favorite and you can make them all year long.
-But one thing I look forward to is making these easy Chai spiced cookies during the holidays for cookies exchanges, gifts, and for my family.
+Shortbread cookies are always a favorite, and you can make them all year long.
+But one thing I look forward to is making these easy Chai spiced cookies during the holidays for cookie exchanges, gifts, and for my family.

-With a mildly sweet and buttery flavor, these spiced shortbread cookies have that classic melt in your mouth crisp and crumbly texture with the added flavor of chai.
+With a mildly sweet buttery flavor, these spiced shortbread cookies have that classic melt-in-your-mouth crisp and crumbly texture with the added flavor of chai.
 These are perfect cookies to serve with coffee and tea.
 And always a favorite during the holiday season.

-You can add so many different ingredients and flavors, here are some favorites Vanilla
+You can add so many different ingredients and flavors. here are some favorites-

 • Vanilla bean